State Level: NC

 Visitors to the TeachNC website create a profile, and TeachNC guides them through the process of becoming a teacher, including educator preparation programs and affordability, licensure and employment.
 Teaching candidates receive customized emails.

-TeachNC expects to embed the new statewide jobs board that will streamline the 115 NC school districs recruitment efforts.
-The jobs board will be launched by DPI in Spring 2020.
+TeachNC includes a statewide jobs board that streamlines the 115 NC school districts recruitment efforts.
 Additionally, TeachNC encompasses a media campaign for radio, TV and social media that shifts the perception of the teaching profession and inspires prospective teachers.

 The ultimate goal for TeachNC is to improve student outcomes by recruiting top talent into NC schools and classrooms.